Last updated: 2026-04-20

 Should You Buy the 2024 Honda Accord?

-Its complaint rate (10.2 per 10k sold) is above the Sedan segment average of 4.6.
+Its complaint rate of 10.2 per 10,000 vehicles sold runs above the Sedan segment average of 5.4.
 The most common reports involve steering (49).

-A pre-purchase inspection is recommended for used examples, with particular attention to steering (49).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to steering (49).
+An extended warranty is worth pricing out.

 Compared to the 2025 Honda Accord, which scored 8 points higher.
 See also the 2023 Honda Accord for an earlier comparison.